 Pay the PA Beekeepers Association a visit for some sweet treats.
 Try the delicious honey ice cream or honey waffles.
 You can also get a bottle of honey or other beehive products to take home with you or give as a sweet gift to someone you know.

 Still looking for something to satisfy your sweet tooth?
-The PA Maple Syrup Producers Council has the products you’ll want to enjoy at the show or at home:
+The PA Maple Syrup Producers Council has the products you’ll want to enjoy at the show or home:

 The PA Maple Syrup Producers Council also has activity books that young visitors will enjoy as well as a cookbook older visitors may want to get their hands on.